 In addition to these common responsibilities, clinical lab technicians may also choose to pursue specialties.
 Here’s an example of some types of specialists in this field:

 - Microbiology technician: studies bacteria and other microscopic organisms

 Where do clinical lab technicians work?

-It’s clear that these healthcare professionals work in a laboratory environment, but these labs can be found in various settings.
-The BLS states that nearly half of all clinical lab technicians are employed in medical and surgical hospitals.1
+It’s clear from the name that these healthcare professionals work in a laboratory environment, but these labs can be found in various settings.
+The BLS states that nearly half (47%) of all clinical lab technicians are employed in medical and surgical hospitals.1

 But there are other facilities that employ these lab techs.
 Other work environments include: medical and diagnostic labs, physician’s offices, outpatient care centers and colleges and universities.
 Work schedules will vary depending on the facility, with some requiring overnight, weekend or holiday shifts.
 Regardless of the setting, lab techs can expect to be on their feet for long periods of time.